08 May Hilda Crochet Neck

 This ribbed neck is made with non-mercerized cotton skeins, soft to the touch and perfect for sensitive skins.

 These projects are perfect to customize your garments and transform its original look, giving a completely different appearance to your sweatshirts or dresses.
 It is a relaxing project that works up quickly so you can make one for yourself and one for your best bunch buddy.

-This PDF includes pattern with charts to walk you through every single step of making your own neck Hilda, is perfect if you like to crochet on the couch or on the go.
+Option 2: Purchase the printable PDF that includes written instructions pattern to walk you through every single step of making your own Collar Hilda, is perfect if you like to crochet on the couch or on the go.
 This is a nicely formatted PDF perfect for your mobile or tablet viewing.
-Or, you can print and take it with you wherever you want, avoiding keeping busy the electronic screen of your device and leaving it free for your favourites movies, series or apps.
+Or, you can print and take it with you wherever you want, avoiding keeping busy the electronic screen of your device and leaving it free for your favorites movies, series or apps.

 Also you support Hilaria Fina when buying this printable PDF, so that we can keep offering new contents for you.

 STITCHES AND TECHNIQUES USED